 Puglia has always been an extremely popular holiday destination for tourists from the U.K., but it seems to be just now attracting the attention of Americans.
 The rural “heel” of Italy’s boot is known for its beautiful beaches.
 It also produces 80% of the olive oil and pasta in Italy, and as we learned, also produces some amazing wines.

-Borgo Egnazia is the only world class hotel in the region, and is an absolute must if you’re planning to experience Puglia for the first time.
-Justin Timberlake and Jessica Biel had there wedding here, so while we were a bit apprehensive about experiencing this remote region of Italy again for the first time since college, we kept reminding ourselves, “If it’s good enough for Justin Timberlake….”
+Borgo Egnazia is the only world-class hotel in the region and is an absolute must if you’re planning to experience Puglia for the first time.
+Justin Timberlake and Jessica Biel had their wedding here, so while we were a bit apprehensive about experiencing this remote region of Italy again for the first time since college, we kept reminding ourselves, “If it’s good enough for Justin Timberlake….”

 The resort offers an extraordinary number of activities for both adults and children, but we found ourselves spending the most time by the two amazing pools.
 The service is attentive, and the pool bar offers a refreshing daily special cocktail made with fresh-squeezed juices and other local ingredients, like giant figs.